When to plant Hydrangeas in Marion County, IA

 Marion County, Iowa is in USDA Hardiness Zone 5b.
 The average last spring frost is May 1 and first fall frost is October 7.

-Marion County County sits in USDA Zone 5b.
+Marion County sits in USDA Zone 5b.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Marion County County's climate?
+Can Hydrangeas grow in Marion County's climate?

 Your Marion County Garden Planner — Free